mitra42/webForth/DESIGN.md

 `tokenvar` sees `118` in `IP` and reads `108` which points at the `DOES>` code (`@ DUP *`) It pushes the pointer to the data `120` onto the stack and acts like `tokenDoList` to run the code, which leaves 4 on the stack.

+## Epromability
+One challenge with eForth is that it puts data and code in the same space, meaning that to Eprom it requires copying the Eprom to Ram, and given that small chips have limited Ram that isn't smart.

+webForth will allow for their separation - see [issue#15](https://www.github.com/mitra42/webforth/issues/15)

 ## Earlier version - pretty much everything below here was for a version now deleted
 Mitra Ardron <mitra@mitra.biz> 8 Aug 2020